DoomslayerKj/DualSense-Two-Phase-USB-Attack/README.md

 ### **📊 Attack Methodology**

-1.Run the latency analyzer script - latencyanalyzer.py
+1.Run the latency analyzer script - latencyanalyzer.py in a seperate terminal

 Note: The analyzer prints the highest measured latency overall when CTRL+C interrupt is recieved